Stochastic analysis on manifolds

-Brownian motion is defined to be the diffusion process generated by the Laplace-Beltrami operator $\tfrac{1}{2}\Delta_M$ with respect to a manifold $M$ and can be constructed as the solution to a non-canoncial stochastic differential equation on a Riemannian manifold.
+Brownian motion is defined to be the diffusion process generated by the Laplace-Beltrami operator $\tfrac{1}{2}\Delta_M$ with respect to a manifold $M$ and can be constructed as the solution to a non-canonical stochastic differential equation on a Riemannian manifold.
 As there is no Hörmander representation of the operator $\Delta_M$ if the manifold is not parallelizable, i.e. if the tangent bundle is not trivial, there is no canonical procedure to construct Brownian motion.
 However, this obstacle can be overcome if the manifold is equipped with a connection: We can then introduce the stochastic horizontal lift of a semimartingale and the stochastic development by the so-called Eells-Elworthy-Malliavin construction.

 The latter is a generalisation of a horizontal lift of smooth curves to horizontal curves in the frame bundle, such that the anti-development and the horizontal lift are connected by a stochastic differential equation.
 Using this, we can consider an SDE on the orthonormal frame bundle of a Riemannian manifold, whose solution is Brownian motion, and projects down to the (base) manifold via stochastic development.
 A visual representation of this construction corresponds to the construction of a spherical Brownian motion by rolling without slipping the manifold along the paths (or footprints) of Brownian motion left in Euclidean space.

 Stochastic differential geometry provides insight into classical analytic problems, and offers new approaches to prove results by means of probability.
 For example, one can apply Brownian motion to the Dirichlet problem at infinity for Cartan-Hadamard manifolds or give a probabilistic proof of the Atiyah-Singer index theorem.
 Stochastic differential geometry also applies in other areas of mathematics (e.g. mathematical finance).
 For example, we can convert classical arbitrage theory into differential-geometric language (also called geometric arbitrage theory).